WuerthPhoenix/tornado/README.md

 ### Build Process

-To build the source, open a shell where you cloned the repository, change to the *src* directory, and launch:
+To build the source, open a shell where you cloned the repository, change to the base directory, and launch:

 ```
 $ cargo build